 ALERT IIS: OHA’s statewide immunization information system.

-Assessment, Feedback, Incentives, & eXchange or AFIX: See IQIP definition.

 Billable Doses: Vaccine doses given to individuals who opt to pay out of pocket or are insured for vaccines.

 Case Management: An individualized plan for securing, coordinating, and monitoring disease-appropriate treatment interventions.

 Centers for Disease Control and Prevention or CDC: Federal Centers for Disease Control and Prevention.

-Clinical Immunization Staff: LPHA staff that administer immunizations or who have authority to order immunizations for patients.

-Delegate Addendum: A document serving as a contract between LPHAs and an outside agency agreeing to provide Immunization Services under the umbrella of the LPHA.
-The Addendum is signed in addition to a Public Provider Agreement and Profile.

-Delegate Agency: An immunization clinic that is subcontracted with the LPHA for the purpose of providing Immunization Services to targeted populations.

-Deputization: The process that allows Federally Qualified Health Centers (FQHC) and Rural Health Clinics (RHC) to authorize local health departments (LHDs) to vaccinate underinsured VFC-eligible children.

 Electronic Health Record (EHR) or Electronic Medical Record (EMR): a digital version of a patient’s paper medical chart.

 Exclusion Orders: Legal notification to a parent or guardian of their child’s noncompliance with the School/Facility Immunization Law.